openshift/cloud-credential-operator/docs/ccoctl-rotate-signing-key.md

   Secret with UID and resource version preconditions to trigger regeneration, acquire and complete the cluster-durable signer-rotation guard, and reboot and observe the applicable worker and control-plane machine config pools.
+- Every cluster Node must be stably managed by the Machine Config Operator.
+A provider command must fail before signer replacement rather than omit an unmanaged Node from the reboot evidence.
+Nodes in a custom MachineConfigPool are supported only when that pool inherits exactly one of the standard master or worker MachineConfigs.
+A separate role pool such as `arbiter` is rejected during preflight until a dedicated reboot target is supported.
 - Enough cloud permission to locate and read the current JWKS and to publish both the combined and final JWKS to the supported target.
 - A durable working directory for public artifacts and resumable, non-secret checkpoint state.